dgcfung/pixart_js/README.md

 # Pixart

 For this assignment you'll be creating a Javascript painting app.
-When you're done, [it should display this functionality](http://ga-wdi-exercises.github.io/pixart_js/).
+[Here is an example of the functionality from which this homework will build](http://ga-wdi-exercises.github.io/pixart_js/).

 Use the starter code and commit each step of the exercise.

 ## Set up
 1. Fork into your account
 1. Create a feature branch
 1. Clone to your machine
-1. Pull Request when done
+1. Make a pull request with your name as the title and keep your homework submission template updated!

 ### Commit 1

-* When I click the "Set Color" button, it should change the color of the "brush" box to the color I specify in the input field.
+* Clicking the "Set Color" button should change the color of the "brush" box to the color specified in the input field.
 * You can use `document.querySelector` (or another document method) to select the element, then add an event listener.

 > **HINT:** You will notice that the page refreshes whenever you click the button.
 You need to prevent this from happening using a method you have not used before.
 Google "javascript event prevent default".
-You can also reference [this portion](https://github.com/ga-wdi-lessons/js-events-callbacks#event-defaults-405---410-5-minutes) of the Events & Callbacks lesson plan.
+You can also reference the Events & Callbacks section of [this lesson plan](https://git.generalassemb.ly/sei-nyc-blizzard/js-events-lesson).

 ### Commit 2

-* The same thing should happen when I press the enter key from inside the input field
+* The same thing should happen when pressing the enter key from inside the input field

 ### Commit 3